chisumo2016/ecommerce-project/Handout Ecommerce/create-dashboard.md

     - Add the ordersByCountry method in DashboardCController
     - Write few join table in OrdersByCountry
     - Add the api route
-    - Add the const ordersByCountry on Dashboard.vue file
+    - Add the const ordersByCountry on Dashboard.vue file annd group them by country
+    - Order belongs to Customer
+    - Customer has a address
+    - Join to users table
+    - Take user to be customer_id
+    - Join Order to a Customer , then to customer address and group by country
+    - a is alias for customer_addresses
     - You have to make a request viao axiosClient   and apply the join
-    - Apply to Doughnut.vue , pass the data Object
+    - Apply to Doughnut.vue , pass the data Object, we have a data which contains an array contains name and country
     - convert tthe data ,which contain name and country in axiosClient.get(`/dashboard/orders-by-country`).then(({ data: countries}) => {
+        Finish all logic in the

+    ERROR:
+            Vue warn]: Missing required prop: "data" at <Doughnut chartData=

 ### IMPLEMENT LOADING LATEST 5 CUSTOMERS
 ### DISPLAYING LATEST 10 ORDERS